Introduction

 The train loading was chosen to be consistent both with the size and number of cars in each train and with the flow capacity of the stairs and escalators.

-The train departs at 3-minute intervals, with 30 seconds of unloading and 60 seconds for loading.
+A train departs at 3-minute intervals, with 30 seconds of unloading and 60 seconds of loading.

 Passengers enter the station continuously at a rate of 12 pers/min